Efficiency Improvement:

 Japanese-style Suggestion System

-Three Stages and Main Subjects
+7 Goals 3 Stages Main Subjects

 Suggestion Systems: American-style vs. Japanese-style

-The American-style suggestion system stresses the suggestion's economic benefits and provides economic incentives.
+According to the Japan Human Relations Association, the Japanese-style suggestion system stresses the morale boosting benefits of positive employee participation, while the American-style suggestion system stresses the suggestion's economic benefits and provides economic incentives.

 Three Stages of the Suggestion System